Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* The add method literally adds health to the player, where the amount variable is literally what is going to be added to the player.
-“CurrentHealth” is increased by the variable “amount” and “Mathf.Min” makes sure that “CurrentHealth” does not go over the maximum Health Value therefore choosing the smallest of values when compared.
+* The `Add` method literally adds health to the player, where the amount variable is literally what is going to be added to the player. `CurrentValue` is increased by the variable `amount` and `Mathf.Min` makes sure that `CurrentValue` does not go over the maximum Health Value therefore choosing the smallest of values when compared.
 Therefore, makes this method for preventing the player from increasing their max health.

-	The subtract method essentially removes health from the player using the cache variable called “amount”.
-Mathf.Max ensures that “CurrentHealth” does not go below 0.0f; since a player should not have health that is in the negatives so it will choose the larger number in comparison to the two numbers.
+	The `Subtract` method essentially removes health from the player using the cache variable called `amount`. `Mathf.Max` ensures that `CurrentValue` does not go below 0.0f; since a player should not have health that is in the negatives so it will choose the larger number in comparison to the two numbers.

-	Percentage left method calculates the percentage of the players health.
-This is done by dividing “CurrentHealth” by the “MaxHealthValue”
+`PercentageLeft` method calculates the percentage of the players health.
+This is done by dividing `CurrentValue` by the `MaxHealthValue`

-* Before we continue, I had to make sure to declare the class as serializable, in order to expose the custom private fields to the unity inspector.
+* Before we continue, I had to make sure to declare the `class` as `Serializable`, in order to expose the custom private fields to the Unity inspector.

 ```C#
 [System.Serializable]